 This miniature pack is very similar to one made by C.L.Wúst in c.1890.

 A miniature pack of playing cards advertising Suchard chocolate and cocoa made in the early 1900's. ...

 Gibbs Happy Families card game promotion, both full sized and miniature versions, c.1946.

 Two miniature card games promoting Vim Scouring Powder and Sunshine Soap, 1930s.

 Mary Whitmore Jones and her Chastleton Patience Board by Tony Hall.

-As we are becoming separated from friends and families we worked with the Solitaired team to customize this game using traditional woodblock courts.
+We worked with the Solitaired.com to customise this game using traditional woodblock courts.

 Kalevala playing cards by Sunish Chabba and Ishan Trivedi inspired by ancient Finnish mythology.